heikadmi/CS50/README.md

 lab4_wav (folder) - Program to modify the volume of a .WAV audio file.<br>
-filter (folder) - Implement a program that applies following filters to BMPs: reflect, blur, grayscale, sepia.<br>
+filter (folder) - Implement a program that applies following filters to BMPs: reflect, blur, grayscale, sepia.<br> recover.c - Implement a program that recovers JPEGs from a forensic image. <br>